chandlerc/blog/content/slides/2026-memory-safety-deep-1/5_expressive.md

 ---

-## Thread safety
+## Thread safety (ALT1)

 - Acquiring and releasing locks are modeled in Carbon as safety effects
   - Tracked in flow-sensitive state
 - Clang's `REQUIRES` attribute becomes a Carbon input requirement
 - Each mutex has a place set tracking what it protects
   - Clang's `GUARDED_BY` attribute becomes a `guarded` annotation
-- Shared pointers and references parameters must be marked `shared`
+- Pointers and references used across threads must be marked `shared`
-  - Local pointers and references become shared as a result of safety effects produced by thread APIs
+  - Local places become shared as a result of safety effects produced by thread APIs

 {{% note %}}